 These urgent decisions include ‘key’ decisions taken by the Executive (i.e. Cabinet or Individual Executive Members) as defined in the Cabinet Forward Plan / Notice of Executive Decisions, including decisions which contain confidential or exempt information; and urgent decisions for which the Mayor agreed to waive scrutiny call-in.
 For clarification, these do not relate to urgent decisions arising from the COVID pandemic.

-Recommendations to Council (delete if not applicable)
+Recommendations to Council

 Council is asked to note the report.